jimango/Security-setup-for-Alveychain-validators/README.md

 Maker sure you are in root folder before starting to install the validator.

-You get into root folder by running `cd` while being logged in as root:
+You get into root folder by running <i>cd</i> while being logged in as root:

 Type `su` and press Enter, type `cd` and press Enter